 1. Handle All Communication With Insurance Companies

 Once an attorney is involved, adjusters must communicate with them directly.
-This protects you from:
+This may change how communications are managed during the claims process, including:

 - Recorded statements used against you